Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

     <center>    <img src="/images/language_dist.png" width = "1200" />    </center>

-    According to the distribution presented above, the countries can indeed be categorized into 3 categories in terms of users' activity patterns:
+    According to the distribution presented above, the countries can indeed be categorized into 3 categories in terms of users' activity patterns(Here we assume a high retweet count suggests that tweets in a certain language is more likely to be retweeted, and that a certain language speaker will be more likely to retweet what others have posted.):

     * The fanatics: Arabic speakers have the highest average number of followers count, and they also have the highest retweets frequency among all langauge user groups.